ClassiCube/ClassiCube/readme.md

 ##### Using Xcode GUI

-Import `ios/CCIOS.xcodeproj` project into Xcode (TODO explain more detailed)
+Open the `ios/CCIOS.xcodeproj` project in Xcode, and then compile it

 ##### Using command line (Xcode)